Eusha425/mlb-strategy-assistant/CONTRIBUTING.md

 ## 🙌 Thank You!

 Your contributions help make this project better for everyone.
-I appreciate your time and effort!

 ---